 ~~~

 The parish of Nonington did not escape the horror and injustice of the “witch-hunts” in Puritan Kent.
-In his book “Those Superstitions”, published in 1932, Sir Charles Iggleston tells the sad story of the persecution and death of Esther, a “witch” who lived and supposedly practised her “craft” somewhere in Nonington.
-Unfortunately the location of Esther’s house was not recorded.
+In his book “Those Superstitions”, published in 1932, Sir Charles Iggleston tells the sad story of the persecution and death of Esther, a “witch” who lived and supposedly practiced her “craft” somewhere in Nonington.
+Unfortunately neither Esther’s surname nor the location of her house was recorded and the date of Esther’s ordeal and subsequent death in unclear, but most likely occurred between 1640 and 1660.

-Esther, no surname known, was an elderly woman who scared ignorant inhabitants of Nonington into believing they had acted in a sacrilegious manner which led them into Satan’s clutches, thereby causing their everyday misfortunes.
-Esther told the misfortuned villagers that the only way to end their ill-fortune was to visit her house for a consultation and cross her palm with silver.
-Eventually, some parishioners seem to have concluded that it was in fact Esther herself who was “influencing the Evil One” and bringing about their misfortune and bad luck for financial gain.
-Their thinking was that Esther was in fact perpetrating a devilish protection racket and an crown of angry villagers seized Esther and carried her three miles to Adisham pond so that they could confirm her guilty of “witchcraft” by “swimming” her.
+Esther was an elderly woman who apparently enveigled superstitious inhabitants of Nonington into believing that they had acted in a sacrilegious manner that had led them into Satan’s clutches and thereby causing their everyday misfortunes.
+Esther told these misfortuned villagers that the only way to restore their good fortune was to visit her house for a consultation and cross her palm with silver.
+In the course of time the bedeviled parishioners appear to have concluded that it was in fact Esther herself “influencing the Evil One” to bring about their ill luck and misfortune for her financial gain, and that she was in reality perpetrating a devilish protection racket.

-When Esther and her captors arrived at Adisham pond the hapless Esther was bound hand and foot in the prescribed way and summarily thrown into its waters by the accusatory Nonington parishioners for a divine judgement, and the “swimming” appears to have proved her guilt to their satisfaction.
-With Esther’s guilt proven beyond all doubt, at least to her accusers, Igglesden go on to describe the infliction of their death sentence on the hapless woman by the righteous mob: “Yelling and mad with wrath, they pelted the poor old creature with stones until ‘a farmer called upon his men to rescue her’, but she died, and so her persecutors said she must be a witch!”
+With Esther’s guilt proven beyond all doubt, at least to her accusers, Igglesden goes on to describe how the righteously enraged mob punished the hapless old woman : “Yelling and mad with wrath, they pelted the poor old creature with stones until ‘a farmer called upon his men to rescue her’, but she died, and so her persecutors said she must be a witch!”

-Justice had indeed been done.
+Justice had indeed been done!

-Although the parish of Nonington was well supplied with ponds at this time it would appear that none were thought suitable by the inhabitants of the parish to administer “justice” to a witch.
-The large pond in the neighbouring parish of Adisham which was directly in front of the parish church was well known for being deep and dangerous and some 140 years after this awful event William Hasted wrote of Adisham and its pond: “The village, consisting of about ten houses, is situated, not very pleasantly, in a bottom, having a large and dangerous pond, through which the road leads, in the middle of it; near it, on a hill, stand the church and court lodge”.
+Although the parish of Nonington was well supplied with ponds at this time it would appear that none were thought suitable by the vengeful inhabitants of the parish to administer “justice” to a witch.
+The large pond in the neighbouring parish of Adisham which was directly in front of the parish church was well known for being deep and dangerous.
+Some 140 years after this awful event William Hasted wrote of Adisham and its pond: “The village, consisting of about ten houses, is situated, not very pleasantly, in a bottom, having a large and dangerous pond, through which the road leads, in the middle of it; near it, on a hill, stand the church and court lodge”.

-The true reason for the absence of any entry for an interment is that it’s highly likely that after the Restoration of King Charles II in 1660 any “respectable” parishioners of “some standing” in the parish of Nonington who were either involved in Esther’s extrajudicial “trial and execution”, did not participate but allowed it to take place, or who did not act afterwards to report or record it with the judicial authorities would not want any record of that event.
 Nonington appears only to have had three recorded vicars during the 17th century, the first two recorded are James Hathway in 1611 and Samuel Wells in 1652, it’s therefore possible that the event occurred prior to Samuel Wells taking office.
-In the absence of clergy parish records and annual returns to Church authorities were kept and prepared by members of the Parish Vestry, some of whom may have been involved in the death of Esther, or at the very least must have been aware of it as the “trial” was well attended and done out in the open.
-It should also be asked what was the parish constable, usually a member of the Vestry appointed by the local magistrates, doing at the time?
+In the absence of a vicar the parish records and annual returns to Church authorities were kept and prepared by members of the Parish Vestry, some of whom may have been involved in the death of Esther, or at the very least must have been aware of it as the “trial” was well attended and took place out in the open.

-The Boys of Fredville and the Hammonds of St. Alban’s Court were the two main land-owning families within the parish of Nonington and must have been aware of it, at the very least after the event.
-The Boys were very prominent in local politics and held positions of authority before and during the Civil War and Commonwealth periods.
+The Boys family were very prominent in local politics and Sir Edward Boys and Major John Boys both held positions of authority before and during the Civil War and Commonwealth periods.
 Both families also acted as magistrates, as did other prominent land-owners in the parishes surrounding Nonington and Adisham.
 The Archbishop of Canterbury also owned the Curleswood Park estate, now mainly covered by the village of Aylesham, to which the the Nonington parishioners and their prisoner would have passed close by.
-Were any of the land-owners complicate in the trial?
-Probably not, but the lack of any record of the death or legal action afterwards would indicate they allowed it to be concealed.
-It would appear to be a conspiracy shrouded by the mists of time of which the true facts may one day come to light!

 Henry Oxinden of Barham, a prolific letter writer, a noted poet of the time, and the owner of a large library of books.
 Now best known for The Oxinden Letters.